jupyter/enhancement-proposals/30-telemetry/proposal.md

 ### Event Schema

-Each event is published conforming a given [JSON schema](https://json-schema.org/) and this is the contract followed by each step in the event lifecycle.
+Each event is published conforming to a given [JSON schema](https://json-schema.org/) and this is the contract followed by each step in the event lifecycle.
 These are referred to by all publishers regardless of whether the event comes from the server or the browser.

 Example event schema